 Oanda App– Currency converter app; I keep this on my phone all the time

-Rick Steeves App– I’ve never been a huge fan of his books but his app offers walking tours and podcasts of his radio shows, all of which are destination specific.
+Rick Steeves App– his app offers walking tours and podcasts of his radio shows, all of which are destination specific.
 I listen to them in the car before we travel, not so much as following the walking tours while we are there.

 David Lebovitz– David is an American cookbook author and blogger who lives in Paris.
 While most of his blog posts are recipes, he also writes a lot about where to eat and shop in Paris and it’s worth searching his site for those posts.
 He’s never steered me wrong.
 For example, here are his favorite restaurants.